 Enjoy the magnificent Great Ocean Road and stay in some magnificent

-This website deals specifically with accommodation along Victoria’s Great Ocean Road and its hinterland.
+This website deals specifically with Great Ocean Road accommodation and its hinterland.
 The Great Ocean Road is very well known as Australia’s most majestic, coastal drive.
 From Torquay to Lorne to Apollo Bay and beyond to Warrnambool and Port Fairy there are just so many delightful spots that you will be hard pressed to decide where to go, where to stay and what to do first.
 Each small, coastal town you will arrive at is different from the last and different from the next.
 You’ll probably be wondering how there can be so many magical towns one after the other!
 Well; welcome to the Great Ocean Road.
 It doesn’t have the prefix ‘great’ for nothing!
 Unless you’re in a real hurry, stop, park the car and have a good look around.
 After all, you may not be coming back to this part of the world for quite some time.
 When deciding where to stay you’ll more than likely try the well known spots at first, like Torquay, Lorne and Apollo Bay and there is a reason that these seaside towns are so popular but don’t forget that there is so much more.
 Have a sneaky peak down roads where few tourists venture, there is no need to rush, relax, you’re on holidays, let that adventurous part of your character out for a while.
 This website deals with Great Ocean Road accommodation and accommodation nearby the Great Ocean Road.
 Much of the available accommodation is pet friendly (Johanna is the only beach in a national park in Australia where you can actually walk your dog along the beach!
 They do have to be on leads though.) and whatever type of accommodation you are looking for, you will find.
 The Great Ocean Road is becoming more and more popular each year and tourist operators and accommodation providers are very aware about what they need to provide.
 There are lots of fascinating tours on offer and you just won’t find lousy accommodation anymore.
 Bad operators don’t survive.
 Make sure you have a decent look around though before you settle on where to stay.
 There are a lot of options.
 Whether you are after accommodation suitable for the family or couples accommodation you will find it here.
 Once you’ve made up your mind just click on the more info button for the property you have chosen and you will be directed to their personal website.
 Now you will be dealing directly with the owners.
 Don’t forget to ask if they have any special deals going, especially if it is not peak season!
 Happy holidays.

 The Great Ocean Road hugs an incredibly spectacular coastline for more than 100 kilometres from Torquay to Lorne to Apollo Bay and beyond until it reaches its spectacular destination at the 12 Apostles.
 There are few roads in the world that hug a coastline so closely that you can actually hear the waves breaking as you drive.
 There is no disagreement that this is without any doubt one of the best drives in the world.
 Do not forget your camera – around every corner there will be a surprise waiting for you.
 Unfortuanately, many tourists to this region simply stay in Melbourne and think they can do the Great Ocean Road as a day trip.
 If your travel agent tells you this I would suggest you find another travel agent.
 You won’t be doing yourself any favours.
 You’ll end up spending the better part of a full day in a bus and see just the tip of the iceberg of what this area has to offer.
 This iconic region has loads of fun things to do.
 It is so much more than the just the 12 Apostles.
 Let’s get one thing straight; this is a road which hugs a coastline and not just any old coastline.
 You’ll be driving past so many fabulous beaches which more often than not will be empty of footprints.
 That’s right; beach after glorious beach and all with pristine sand and crystal clear water enticing you to stop and have a dip.
 This is why you really should self drive the Great Ocean Road.
 If you opt for a tour you will just miss out on so many great spots which are not on the major tourist trail.
 After frolicking in the ocean for a while you’ll need to recharge the batteries and it doesn’t matter which town you happen to be in as they all have lots of great cafes and restaurants.
 The Great Ocean Road region is becoming known for its creative cuisine.
 Give some thought to your itinerary – browse through this site – and book your holiday carefully.
 After all, you’re spending a lot of money on this vacation and there’s nothing worse than coming home after a holiday with regrets!